qtjambi/qtjambi/README.md

 Newest releases can be found at http://qtjambi.org/downloads.

-If you wish to compile Jambi from sources, there is more information at [INSTALL.md](install.md).
+If you wish to compile Jambi from sources, there is more information at [INSTALL.md](INSTALL.md).

+For a more detailed guide check our [Compiling Guides](http://redmine.smar.fi/projects/qtjambi/wiki/Compiling_Guides)

 ## Contributing